Debugging Deployed iOS Apps

 4) Locate the log for the crashed app.
 The logs will be named in the format: <AppName>_<DateTime>_<DeviceName>

-5) Select the desired log and using the text selection UI select the entire text of the log, then select Copy
+5) Select the desired log.
+Then, using the text selection UI select the entire text of the log.
+Once the text is selected, tap Copy

 6) Paste the copied text to Mail and send to an email address as desired

-Getting Crash Logs and Console Output With Xcode
+Getting Crash Logs and Console Output From a Device Using Xcode

 Even though you won't be able to run the app in Xcode's debugger, Xcode can still give you all the information you need to debug the problem.